How Long Do Golf Club Shafts Last? (Explained)

 Final Thoughts

 Golf shafts typically last for years and are made to withstand thousands of shots.
-There are situations that may cause cracking, but barring abuse, a golfer will usually outgrow his/her clubs before they show any signs of weakness.
+Some situations may cause cracking, but barring abuse; a golfer will usually outgrow his/her clubs before they show any signs of weakness.

-If you are in the market for shafts, check out Amazon by clicking here or going to my favorite place to get golf clubs, Global Golf.
-We have a full write up of them right here.
+If you are in the shaft market, check out Amazon or go to my favorite place to get golf clubs, Global Golf.
+We have a complete write-up of them right here.